wuchalejs/wuchale/README.md

 msgstr[1] "# items"
 ```

+The plurals options are configured as shown in the Configuration section.
+That
-And there will be a header entry for the plurals support at the top where the
+information will be passed to the PO file's header for the translator's
-number of plurals for the language and the rule for selecting from the
-candidates (an expression that uses `n` and decides the candidate index).
-This
-way, when the texts are extracted, the correct preparation will be made, and
-during runtime, the correct one will be selected, and lastly, your code will
-still be valid even without `wuchale`.
+knowledge, and also to the compiled language data for runtime decitions.

+**Note**: When writing a rule, only use `n` as a variable name for the number,
+because it will be the body of an arrow function whose argument is named `n`.

 You can change the name of the plural function in the config.